Morpheus the Righteous Teacher

 Look Back & Believe

-Morpheus also strongly exhibits attributes from the expansive “right side” of the Tree of Life.
-This is especially seen in how he speaks of and shows his belief/faith (which is associated with Chokhmah/Wisdom).
+In addition to his ‘connecting’ role at Yesod, Morpheus strongly exhibits attributes from the expansive “right side” of the Tree of Life.
+This is especially seen in how he speaks of and shows his belief/faith.

 The boundlessness of the right side, is reflected in ideas that do not require the ‘restriction’ demanded of things from the restrictive left side.